-The main entrance to the Oriental Institute is on Pusey Lane, opposite the Sackler Library at the south end of St John Street.
+The main entrance to the Faculty of Asian and Middle Eastern Studies is on Pusey Lane, opposite the Art, Archaeology and Ancient World Library at the south end of St John Street.
 There are steps leading up to the front door.

 The library is fully wheelchair-accessible via a ramp on the right-hand side of the building which leads down to the basement-level entrance.
 Readers can have their cards configured to open these doors.
 Otherwise, please ring in advance or press the bell at the bottom of main entrance steps.
 From the basement, a lift provides full access to all parts of the building including the library.

-A disabled toilet is located on the first floor of the Faculty of Oriental Studies, near Seminar Room 116.
+A disabled toilet is located on the first floor of the Faculty of Asian and Middle Eastern Studies, near Seminar Room 116.